janoma/STL-Complement/README.md

 Most utilities work with C++11, though a few things might require C++14, which is why I use it by default in the unit tests.

+There are some unit tests and a `CMakeLists` settings file.
+Still, I had to tweak my settings a lot and I'm a newbie in `cmake`, which means you will probably have to tweak the settings too until somebody with more experience helps me make the settings more generic.

 ## License
 MIT License, if only in the hope that somebody will actually use this.